pierretallotte/ctf-writeups/htb-sau/README.md

 Nmap done: 1 IP address (1 host up) scanned in 89.35 seconds
            Raw packets sent: 6 (240B) | Rcvd: 3 (116B)
 ```
 The server is running on Ubuntu.
-There is an SSH server on port 22 and an unknow service on port 55555.
+There is an SSH server on port 22 and an unknown service on port 55555.
 However, we can see it answer to some HTTP requests.
 By browsing this site through a web browser, we can see it is a [`request-baskets`](https://github.com/darklynx/request-baskets) server.
 The version of the server is 1.2.1.
 Request Baskets provides a proxy feature that can be used to get access to the filtered ports we saw earlier.
 After creating a new basket, I can configure it to forward to `http://localhost/`.
-Then, when I try to connect using a browser to this new basket, I have a Maltrail (v0.53) interface.
-I did the same for port 8338 but I get redirected to the same page.
-Apparently, port 8338 is used to administrate Maltrail which is malicious traffic detection system.
+Then, when I try to connect using a browser to this new basket, I have a `Maltrail` (v0.53) interface.
+I did the same for port 8338, but I get redirected to the same page.
+Apparently, port 8338 is used to administrate `Maltrail` which is malicious traffic detection system.
 ## Vulnerability assessment
 Request Baskets is vulnerable to SSRF up to version 1.2.1 (CVE-2023-27163) which is the vulnerability we already exploit to get information in the previous section.
 If you want to have all the requests to be forwarded through Request Baskets, you need to select the option "Expand Forward Path".
-Maltrail is [vulnerable](https://huntr.com/bounties/be3c5204-fbd9-448d-b97c-96a8d2941e87/) to command injection up to version 0.54.
+`Maltrail` is [vulnerable](https://huntr.com/bounties/be3c5204-fbd9-448d-b97c-96a8d2941e87/) to command injection up to version 0.54.
 If you send a POST request with an OS command, this will be executed by the server.
 ## Exploitation
-We can now linked these two vulnerabilities to exploit the server.
-First of all, we create a new bucket (let's call it `test`) that redirect to `http://localhost/` and we "Expand Forward Path".
-Now, if we make a request to `http://10.129.229.26:55555/test`, we get the interface of Maltrail:
+We can now link these two vulnerabilities to exploit the server.
+First, we create a new bucket (let's call it `test`) that redirect to `http://localhost/` and we "Expand Forward Path".
+Now, if we make a request to `http://10.129.229.26:55555/test`, we get the interface of `Maltrail`:
 ```
 $curl http://10.129.229.26:55555/test
 <!DOCTYPE html>